The staccato gunfire startled him, echoing along crumbling brick walls, fading into silence.

 "What's that?"
 Mark asked.

-"It's a photo of one of my ancestors," John replied.
+"A photo of one of my ancestors."

 "Oh, hell," Gavin spat back.
 "Let them listen!
 What difference does it make?
 They're gonna grow up with no chance for a better future as long as you're in charge!"

-"Mark and I have a contact in the city who can get us a talk chit that will give us 5 minutes to speak before the city representatives.
+"Mark and I have a contact in the city who can get us a talk chit that will give us five minutes to speak before the city representatives.
 Our contact can also get us visitor passes and transport for the day.
 We plan on putting the request through tonight."